Battle of the Ch'ongch'on River: The Gauntlet

 The PVA 38th Corps, on the other hand, was marching towards the Kunu-ri—Sunchon road virtually unopposed.
-On 7 a.m. at November 28, the PVA 113th Division, 38th Corps occupied the town of Samo-ri, placing it right in the path of the 5th Cavalry Regiment and besides the Kunu-ri—Sunchon road.
+On 7 a.m. at November 28, the PVA 113th Division, 38th Corps occupied the town of Samso-ri, placing it right in the path of the 5th Cavalry Regiment and besides the Kunu-ri—Sunchon road.
 An hour and half later, the advance platoon from the 5th Cavalry Regiment was ambushed and destroyed.
 With its advance blocked, the 5th Cavalry Regiment tried to dislodge the PVA garrison, but it was forced to turn back by the afternoon.

 The 113th Division then occupied the valley containing the Kunu-ri—Sunchon road at that night and blocked the retreat route of the US 2nd Infantry Division.
 Upon receiving the news on November 29, 1st Battalion, Middlesex Regiment, part of 27th Brigade, tried to clear the valley from the south, but the attack was halted due to the lack of heavy weapons.

 One of the first victims of the new PVA roadblock was a convoy from the Turkish Brigade, and it was ambushed on the night of November 28.
 A military police patrol was sent to investigate, but most of its members were killed by the morning.
 With the battle still raging at Kunu-ri, the news of the PVA roadblock reached the US 2nd Infantry Division on November 29.
 Keiser sent the Reconnaissance Company and the remnants of the 9th Infantry Regiment to dislodge the Chinese, but the roadblock held firm even with a platoon of tanks attacking it.
 With the battle at Kunu-ri ended by the night of November 29, the PVA 112th Division joined the 113th Division and the roadblock grew to 6 mi in depth.

 The 2nd Infantry Division, however, did not know the strength of the roadblock on the night of November 29.
 At the same time, the US 25th Infantry Division Military Police mistakenly reported that the alternative retreat route from Kunu-ri to Anju was also blocked by PVA.
 Later, Coulter ordered Keiser to withdraw by breaking the roadblock with the 27th Commonwealth Brigade.
 On the early morning of November 30, Keiser made the decision to withdraw through the valley.